mimiro-io/datahub/DOCUMENTATION.md

   If the job still fails after the configured number of runs, the job will stop and fail.
   `reRun` can be configured with `maxRetries` and `retryDelay` to control the number of retries and the delay between retries.
   When `maxRetries` is omitted in config, the default is 3 tries.
 The default `retryDelay` is 10 seconds.

+Note that [HttpDatasetSink](#HttpDatasetSink) also has a built in retry mechanism for failed HTTP requests.
+In many cases that will be sufficient.
+A `reRun` error handler can be added when a remote target is expected to have longer downtimes.

 ### Examples